Presented on: Wednesday, May 6, 2020 at 11:30am-12:30pm (CT)

 Pediatric stress and adversity have a vital link with early brain and child development.
 This connection can lead to adverse health outcomes in childhood and across the life course, negatively affecting physical health, socioemotional development, and educational achievement.
-During this webinar, we will frame our discussion around evidence-based recommendations from APHA, AAP, and NAPNAP.
+During this webinar, we discussed evidence-based recommendations from APHA, AAP, and NAPNAP.
 Because pediatricians, pediatric nurses, and nurse practitioners work to prevent childhood diseases during health supervision visits and with anticipatory guidance, the early detection and management of socioeconomic barriers and stress is an important, emerging component of pediatric scope of practice.
-An introduction will be made of an innovative model of care that includes merging the science of early childhood development and consumer behavior to meet the needs of the modern-day patient and family.
+An introduction was made of an innovative model of care that includes merging the science of early childhood development and consumer behavior to meet the needs of the modern-day patient and family.

 Health professional training also traditionally has not integrated the expanding neurodevelopmental science of early brain development and poverty into formal education.
 This interdisciplinary workshop will bring forth two ongoing educational innovations in pediatric health which, are integrating the expanding neurodevelopmental sciences of early brain development and poverty into the knowledge and practice pediatric nurse practitioners by intentionally expanding their knowledge in health equity to ensure physical, developmental and relational health of all children.